aemassa/js-fundamentals-08-solo-assessment/README.md

 What are the values of these expressions?
 Explain your answers.

-The expression weather = "sunny" assigns the value of "sunny" to the variable "weather".
-Weather === "sunny" will return a value of "true."
+var weather evaluates to 'undefined'. weather = sunny evaluates to 'sunny'. weather === "sunny" evaluates to 'true'.

 ## Question 5